 Berries are probably the first fruits to be consumed from a fruit basket.
 They look pretty, taste good and make pastries better.
-When it comes to a health boost, all berries pack a powerful punch — and have some rather amazing benefits.
-Here are 8 of them.
+When it comes to a Health Benefits of Berries, all berries pack a powerful punch — and have some rather amazing benefits.
+Here are 8 of amazing Health Benefits of Berries.

 - Strawberries abound with more vitamin C than oranges; they are also one of the best cures for constipation.
 The high fiber content of the fruit is known to help improve bowel function.
 And unlike prunes, which can have the opposite effect if you’re not properly hydrated, strawberries are 92 per cent water.
 The seeds (which are around 200 in every berry) brush through the gut undigested, helping to clean the gut wall and support colorectal health.

 - Berries help prevent Parkinson’s disease.
 According to research, people who eat at least two servings of berries per week have a 25 percent less chance of developing Parkinson’s disease than their peers.
 The same study showed that men who consume the highest intake of flavonoids (which are abundant in berries) reduced their risk by 40 percent.